lawrennd/old_talks/_ai/includes/deploying-ai.md

 * Internet of Intelligence but currently:
 	* AI systems are *fragile*
 }
 \notes{This presents major new challenges for machine learning systems design.
-We would like an internet of *intelligence* but currently our AI systems are *fragie*.
+We would like an internet of *intelligence* but currently our AI systems are *fragile*.
 A classical systems approach to design does not handle evolving environments well.}

 \endif